euroargodev/DMQC_status_and_statistics/README.md

 </p>

 - __Plot 06__ Global DMQC status and grey list information (one plot per parameter) <br />

+The first four coloured bars provide the same information as Plot 01 but summed for all countries.
+The three bars on the right side provide information about grey listing (QC3 or QC4):
+   - number for active floats (and in the legend, the relative part of all active floats is mentioned)
+   - number of inactive floats that still have profiles not processed in delayed mode
+   - number of inactive floats that have been fully processed in delayed mode.
+Here active floats refers to floats having emitted a profiles within the last 30 days (with respect to the index file update date).
+This limit is arbitrary and can be tuned.

 <p float="center">
 <img
 src="https://github.com/delphinedobler/DMQC_status_and_statistics/blob/main/OUTPUT_examples/MOCCA_case/Plots/06_MOCCA_Fleet_PSAL_DMQC_status_and_grey_list_20230713.png" width="400" />
 </p>

 - __Plot 07 and 08__ DMQC status per profile year, and age histogram of non-DMQC profiles (one plot per parameter) <br />

+Plot 07 presents the time evolution of the percentage of profiles processed in delayed mode with respect to the profile date.
+Plot 08 presents the age histogram of profiles with no DMQC performed yet.

 <p float="center">
 <img
 src="https://github.com/delphinedobler/DMQC_status_and_statistics/blob/main/OUTPUT_examples/MOCCA_case/Plots/07_MOCCA_Fleet_CTD_prof_DMQCstatus_byyear_20230713.png" width="400" />